Carn Llidi: Archaeology

 The area is rich in archaeology.
 Two burial chambers, presumed to be neolithic, are located on the higher southwest slopes of the hill.
 Another stone nearby may be the capstone of a megalithic chamber.
 Prehistoric enclosures and field systems are located to the northwest of the hill, near to an iron-age defensive wall.

 During World War II, a Chain Home Low early-warning radar station was located on Carn Llidi.
 The concrete base and a Lewis gun pit remain.

 Also during World War II, on 4 June 1943, a Martin B-26 Marauder medium bomber of the 335th Bombardment Group of the US Air Force crashed into Carn Llidi killing all four crew, after it had become lost in poor weather on a flight from North Africa to Cornwall.
 A memorial incorporating one of the twisted propeller blades is located in the Whitesands Bay car park.

 Name

-The meaning of Carn Llidi is Cairn of the Ashes, llidi being a South Walian variant of lludw, meaning ash or ashes.
+The meaning of Carn Llidi is Cairn of the Ashes, llidi being a South Welsh variant of lludw, meaning ash or ashes.